vpmammana/Select3D/README.md

 //

-// A dummy database is provided in the file Ver3D.sql.
-Just upload it to MYSQL.
-The database is called Ver3D (translated to
+// A dummy database is provided in the file "Ver3D.sql".
+Just upload it to MYSQL using the command "mysql -u user -p Ver3D <

+Ver3D.sql".
+Before uploading it, don't forget to create in on MYSQL prompt, by use of "create database Ver3D".
+Don't forget

+to grant privileges to "desenvolvedor" user, through "grant all privileges on Ver3D.* to etc... etc...

-English: something like "Watch3D" or "3DView").
+// The database is called Ver3D (translated to English it would sound something like "Watch3D" or "3DView").

-// The Ver3D database is constituted of 2 tables: eventos (events) and fotos (photos).
+// The "Ver3D" example database is available at the repository and it is constituted of 2 tables: eventos (events) and fotos

+(photos).
 The name "eventos" is totally incidental, so change it for the name you prefer.

-// The tables of Ver3D database are as follows:
+// The tables of Ver3D database are described as follows:

 //

+// TABLE EVENTOS (disrefard the name of the table and change it for the name you prefer)

+// mysql> desc eventos;

 // TABLE EVENTOS (disrefard the name of the table and change it for the name you prefer)